northeastern-datalab/dialite/README.md

 # DIALITE: Discover, Align and Integrate Open Data Tables

-This repository contains the implementation codes for our demo paper: DIALITE, accepted for [SIGMOD 2023](https://2023.sigmod.org/).
+This repository contains the implementation codes for our demo paper: DIALITE, presented at [SIGMOD 2023](https://2023.sigmod.org/).

 Authors: Aamod Khatiwada, Roee Shraga and Renée J. Miller